thinkhero/dcrdocs/docs/advanced/program-options.md

 `gettickets includeimmature`                                                    | Get all your current tickets.
 Second argument should be true if you want to see immature tickets too.
 `gettransaction "txid" (includewatchonly=false)`                                | Get the transaction associated with the given id.
 `listaccounts (minconf=1)`                                                      | See all accounts and their spendable balance in your wallet.
-`listreceivedbyaccount (minconf=1 includeempty=false includewatchonly=false)`   | Get a list of all your accounts and the amount of DCR that has been received by them.
+`listreceivedbyaccount (minconf=1 includeempty=false includewatchonly=false)`   | Get a list of all your accounts and the amount of hc that has been received by them.
-`listreceivedbyaddress (minconf=1 includeempty=false includewatchonly=false)`   | Get a list of all your addresses and the amount of DCR that has been received by them.
+`listreceivedbyaddress (minconf=1 includeempty=false includewatchonly=false)`   | Get a list of all your addresses and the amount of hc that has been received by them.
 `listsinceblock ("blockhash" targetconfirmations=1 includewatchonly=false)`     | List transactions that have occurred since the given block hash.
 `listtransactions ("account" count=10 from=0 includewatchonly=false)`           | List the number of transactions as specified by ‘count' in the given account.
 `purchaseticket "fromaccount" spendlimit (minconf=1 "ticketaddress" "comment")` | Manually purchase PoS tickets. ‘fromaccount' will usually be "default". ‘spendlimit' is the amount you want to spend on tickets in total, not per ticket.
 `renameaccount "oldaccount" "newaccount"`                                       | Rename an account in your wallet.
-`sendfrom "fromaccount" "toaddress" amount (minconf=1 "comment" "commentto")`   | Send DCR from the given account to the given address.
+`sendfrom "fromaccount" "toaddress" amount (minconf=1 "comment" "commentto")`   | Send hc from the given account to the given address.
 You can add an optional comment.
 `sendtoaddress "address" amount ("comment" "commentto")`                        | Similar to above but uses the default account to send from.
 `setbalancetomaintain balance`                                                  | Used for auto staking.
 The wallet will auto buy tickets until it reaches this threshold.
 `setticketfee fee`                                                              | Set the (non-refundable) fee for purchasing stake tickets.
 See <LINK>FAQ#Ticket fee